albill/albill.github.com/_posts/2005-06-20-cory-doctorows-new-novel-is-available.markdown

 ---
+author: admin
+date: '2005-06-20 22:58:44'
 layout: post
+slug: cory-doctorows-new-novel-is-available
+status: publish
 title: Cory Doctorow's New Novel is Available
-published: true
-meta: {}

-tags:
+wordpress_id: '489'
+categories:
 - Science Fiction
-type: post
-status: publish
 ---
 I had this pre-orderd and it seems to have come out early...